labtelsensors/opmComm/README.md.txt

 TODO list:
 1. Get serial port name automatically
-2. Instantiate two serial objects
-3. Threading for read both objects and update text file
-4. Sincronize threads using an event and a callback function
-5. Create class with all OPM commands
+2. Create class with all OPM commands
-6. Get measurement from string and plot results
+3. Get measurement from string and plot results
-7. Create button to stop measurements and close serial port and text file.
+4. Threading for read two serial objects and update text file (MUST BE IN C++ - Python uses GIL and cannot perform I/O during multiprocessing)

 Feel free to push your contributions to our repository!